TakeJoshyy/TheMurphVerse/1.GameModes/HGSS-Murphmon/README.md

 # Banned Abilities:

-`Battle Armor / Shell Armor / Pure Power / Huge Power / Magic Guard / No Guard (With OHKO or sleep moves only)`.
+`Battle Armor / Shell Armor / Pure Power / Huge Power / Magic Guard`.

 **NOTE**: Pure Power and huge power are allowed so long as you NEVER use a physical attacking move.
 Poison Heal is allowed but you may not intentionally heal by getting poisoned by wild.
 Pickup is allowed only if you do not keep pickup items.
 Pokemon 420 BST or Lower are exempt from all banned abilities and may be used freely.